 Top revision tips

-- Select a revision buddy and peer assess your classmate’s IO and vice versa.
+- Many say selecting a revision buddy can help, and peer assess your classmate’s IO and vice versa.

-- Record yourself and self assess, ask yourself how you would grade your performance and how you can improve.
+- Another idea is to record yourself and self-assess, ask yourself how you would grade your performance and how you can improve.

-- Ask your teacher or tutor for feedback on your recording so you can continue to practise and improve.
+- So, remember you can ask your teacher or tutor for feedback on your recording so you can continue to practise and improve.

-If you need a little help preparing don’t hesitate to get in touch with TutorsPlus and we can match you with Sebastian or one of our other IB experts to give you the support you need.
+If you need help preparing for your Oral, we can match you with Sebastian or one of our other IB experts to give you the support you need.